brackeen/glfm/tests/README.md

 The build scripts (but not the automated tests) run `clang-tidy` if it is available.

-Currently the [clang-tidy-analyze.yml](clang-tidy-analyze.yml) config file is located in this directory (instead of named `.clang-tidy` in the parent directory) because some of the analyze checks are a bit slow, and some IDEs (Android Studio) automatically pick up `.clang-tidy` files and run the checks in the background.
+The [clang-tidy-analyze.yml](clang-tidy-analyze.yml) file includes the parent [.clang-tidy](../.clang-tidy) checks and adds analyzer checks.
+Those extra analyzer checks take a bit longer to run.

-The current list of checks in `clang-tidy-analyze.yml` will likely change in the future.
+The current list of checks in [.clang-tidy](../.clang-tidy) will likely change in the future.

 For Apple platforms ([build_apple.sh](build_apple.sh)), the process of extracting info from `xcodebuild` and sending it to `clang-tidy` is a bit fragile and will likely break in the future.
 As of now, it works with Xcode 14.3 and clang-tidy 16.